turingschool/mod-0-project-be/section1/reflection.md

 - gets.chomp

 9. Name and describe two common string methods:

-*String interpolation: Using strings to form sentences by naming variables and then using them.
+- String interpolation: Using strings to form sentences by naming variables and then using them.
- string.include? : see if a string holds another string.
+  String.include? : see if a string holds another string.